A. Road Test Scheduling in Alberta

 The vehicle must be in working condition, mechanically sound, and must have the following:

-- a valid licence plate, registration and insurance
+- a valid licence plate, registration and proof of insurance in the form of a Motor Vehicle Liability Insurance Card

 - functioning headlights, brake lights and signal lights